 Real freedom is gained when you define upper bounds to your goals and figure out what your own personal sense of enough is.– Paul Jarvis

-Whether you are running your own business, working as an independent salesperson, or freelancer, this book will help you see goals setting, priorities, and how you operate from an amazingly different perspective.
+Whether running your own business, working as an independent salesperson, or freelancer, this book will help you see goals, settings, priorities, and how you operate from an amazingly different perspective.

-We are constantly fed the notion that growth equals success, profit, status, or fame.
-This trend is slowly but surely changing as more and more people are questioning whether they want growth at any price.
+We are constantly taught that growth equals success, profit, status, or fame.
+This trend is slowly but surely changing as more people question whether they want growth at any price.

 About the Book –

-It’s assumed that hard work and smart thinking always result in business growth.
-But the opposite is often true: not all growth is beneficial, and some growth can actually reduce your resilience and your autonomy.
+It’s assumed that hard work and intelligent thinking always result in business growth.
+But the opposite is often true: not all change is beneficial, and some increases can reduce your resilience and autonomy.

 Staying small doesn’t have to be a stepping-stone to something else, or the result of a business failure rather, it can be an end goal or a smart long-term strategy.– Paul Jarvis

 The book is divided into three parts: 1) Begin, 2) Define, and 3) Maintain.
-Here is the excerpt from each part.
+Here is the excerpt from each piece.